 How Just Mortgage Brokers Can Help You

-For many people in regular employment, the process of getting a mortgage can be a relatively straightforward affair – often with a high-street bank, and proving their income with payslips and bank statements.
+For many people in regular employment, the process of getting a mortgage can be a relatively straightforward affair – often using a high-street bank and proving their income with payslips and bank statements.
 Self-employed people and freelancers may find it trickier to find a lender that will accommodate them, usually verifying income by providing accounts or HMRC tax documents.
 For GPs, doctors and many other medical professionals, the complexity of getting a mortgage can be pushed a stage further.

 Self Employed Mortgage Calculator

 Fill out the few details below to see how we could help you achieve a mortgage